balanced-dev/yuzu-docs/docs/definition/markup.md

 ```

 # Yuzu's Handlebars Helpers
 Most markup in a project can be achieved without touching any of these helpers, which is what we aimed for.
-We strive to make Yuzu as accessible as possible to newcomers and that meant trying to lean on vanilla Handlebars.js as much as possible, as adding a whole raft of helpers just means there's more to learn and adds complexity to the project.
+We strive to make Yuzu as accessible as possible to newcomers and that meant trying to lean on vanilla Handlebars.js as much as possible.
+Adding a whole raft of helpers just means there's more to learn and adds complexity to the project.

 Repeating markup patterns?
 Add another block!
-Need a calculated value, like an array count, a value in multiple formats or to resolve a complex condition?
-Request it from the delivery (backend) side of the project by adding it to the block's schema and JSON: e.g. `arrCount` integer for the array length, separate values for multiple formats, or a boolean flag for complex conditions.
+Need a calculated value (e.g. an array count, a value in multiple formats like a date etc.) or you can't easily solve a condition using the helpers?
+Request it from the delivery (back-end) side of the project by adding it to the block's schema and JSON: e.g. `arrCount` integer for the array length, separate values for multiple formats, or a boolean flag for complex conditions.

-That said, we have sprinkled some very basic helpers, that add some quality of life functionality, solve some issues which are definition (front-end) specific and, in the case of `pictureSource` helper, reduce the amount of complexity/bloat within blocks.
+That said, we have sprinkled some very basic helpers that add some quality of life functionality, solve some issues which are definition (front-end) specific and, in the case of `pictureSource` helper, reduce the amount of complexity/bloat within blocks.

 ## Yuzu '_' properties
 Before we get into looking at the helpers, there are automatically added data properties attached to all blocks specifically when using Yuzu which you should be aware of.

-These are purely appended so that they do not clutter the JSON/Schema files in a block as they are likely to be useful in several instances in larger projects.
-By not relying on the data contained within the block also has the added benefit of both standardising the property names and decoupling the definition and delivery sides of the projects; desirable in this case as the properties we have added are to fix issues which are purely concerns of the front-end.
+These are purely appended so that they do not clutter the JSON/Schema files in a block as they are likely to be useful in several situations in larger projects.
+By not relying on the data contained within the block also has the added benefit of both standardising the property names and decoupling the definition and delivery sides of the projects.
+This is desirable as the properties we have added are to fix issues which are purely concerns of the front-end.

 These properties are used in a select few of the following helpers and will be described further in their respective section.